 After submitting your application, visit a Finnish mission (embassy or consulate) or a service point of the Finnish Immigration Service

 - to present the original copies of the documents that you attached to your application, and

 Remember to bring your passport photo with you.
 Passport photo guidelines can be found on the website of the Finnish Police.

 Follow the processing of your application

-- When the partial decision has been made, the Finnish Immigration Service will process the application and make a decision on it.
-In some cases, you may be interviewed before the final decision, in writing or orally.
+- When the partial decision has been made, the Finnish Immigration Service will process the application and make its decision.
+In some cases, the applicant may be heard before the decision is made, either in writing or at an interview.

 If you are a startup entrepreneur, the Finnish Immigration Service will decide on your application.

 If any additional information is needed for your application, you will be sent a request for it through Enter Finland.
 When a decision has been made, you will receive a notification that you can read the decision in Enter Finland.